 As seen below, we can now use defenders to really assert their physical dominance.
 This, as well as other details on defending, were all confirmed by EA previously.

-Because gameplay is not available, as of August 2020, we do not have information on how this is executed in-game.
-A quick guess would tell you that the controls would be similar to that of a jockey, which is done by pressing L2/LT Hold Down + Direction.
+This is very similar to a jockey, which is L2/LT Hold Down + Direction.
 From there, the regular tackle button of B or Circle should take the ball under your control.

 You should feel the benefit of this out wide.
 When a speedy winger pushes the ball in front of them, to use speed to beat your defense, now the defenders have a counter punch of their own.
 Use standing tackles to your benefit and it should allow your central defenders, and potentially even midfielders, to take control.